DIY Deck Staining: Color vs Wood Tone

 We recently purchased a new townhouse with a deck off the dining room.
 The deck was constructed with pressure treated wood and we were told to let the wood dry a couple months before staining.
 Pressure treated wood is moist and stain does not penetrate the cells well and can result in an uneven application.
 It may also fade or peel quickly and the whole process will have to be repeated earlier than if you had waited for the wood to dry.
 For more details about deck staining, check out this website.
 They offer reviews and advice to get your deck done right.

 You might be surprised the next time you visit a home improvement store to browse the deck stain color swatch card.
 Traditionally you had but a handful of options such as redwood, harvest gold, nutmeg or acorn brown, all based on natural wood tones with the coverage being clear, semi-transparent or solid.
 No longer do you have to settle for a wood tone stain.
 If you love color then you need to head to the home improvement store and check out your deck stain options.
+You can also check out timber flooring while there.
 The stain types remain the same but you can now add paint colors to the semi-transparent and solid stains to achieve the designer deck of your dreams.

 3 Stain Types